 The level of cover you may need will depend on your personal circumstances and financial situation.
 There are many tools and sources of information you can use.
 Moneysmart has a good summary on how life insurance works, while the life insurance calculator can help figure out:

 Are you an Essential Super customer?
 Learn about the different types of insurance cover included

 How do the costs and tax benefits affect you?

-In contrast, life and TPD insurance premiums you pay for cover outside super are generally not tax deductible.
-You effectively pay them from after-tax money, although premiums paid for income protection insurance are often tax deductible.
+In contrast, any life and TPD insurance premiums you pay for outside super are generally not tax deductible and you would be effectively paying for these premiums using after-tax money.

 How quickly do you need a pay out?

-It could take longer to receive a payment if you or a beneficiary make a claim because the insurer needs to pay the super fund, who then pay you.
-You may want to use ASIC’s Life Insurance claims comparison tool to see how different life insurance providers accept and handle claims and how soon they pay them out.
+It could take longer to receive a payment if you or a beneficiary make a claim because the insurer needs to pay the super fund and then pay into your super account.
+You may want to use ASIC’s life insurance claims comparison tool to see how different life insurance providers accept and handle claims and how soon they pay them out.

 If your super account doesn’t receive a contribution within a period of 16 months, you will need to indicate to your super fund that you would like to continue to be covered.
 If you don’t provide this confirmation, your insurance will be cancelled by the super fund as required by law.

 Need advice on your protection needs?
 A qualified financial advisor can help.